 - Dual-Bevel Compound Sliding Miter Saw

 For this type, you get a miter table, beveling capability, and sliding rails.
 The beveling capability is in both left and right directions.
 The left bevel eliminates the flipping of the material around to cut it.
-This is the main advantage as it saves you time and frustrations.
+This is the main advantage as it saves you time and frustration.

 It is also a good choice when working with moldings as it saves you the hassle of working on longer pieces of material.